fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 multi&ndash;column content.

 So, we need to deal with this somehow.
-For long, people thought baseline alignment is not possible in CSS.
+For long, people thought baseline alignment was not possible in CSS.
 It turns out that&mdash;with some SASS dark magic&mdash;it’s doable.
-In order to acheive the desired effect, we need to *shift every text* downwards by a specific amount it needs to fit nicely on the baseline.
+In order to acheive the desired effect we need to *shift every text* downwards by a specific amount it needs to fit nicely on the baseline.
 Your initial thought might be: